audiofilter/mex-it/README.md

 * Currently code to callback matlab is not part of this library.

 This supports basic C++ data types.
-Has limited support for Eigen Matrices (Matrix type of double + ColMajor)
+Has limited support for Eigen Matrices (Matrix type of double + ColMajor), plus Eigen Vectors (see examples)

 ####How does the compiler know the inputs and outputs?